dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ### 1.2 - a Create canvas texture helper

 Here I have a create canvas texture helper method.
+This method creates a texture using a canvas element by creating the canvas element, drawing to the 2d drawing context, and then used the THREE.Texture constructor to created a texture by passing the canvas element to it as the first argument.

 ```js
 // create a canvas texture